sagecodes/intro-to-python/README.md

 Example:

 `current_score >= highest_score`
 This would return a boolean value.
-Depending on the values of these variables this would return either `true` or `false`.
+Depending on the values of these variables this would return either `True` or `False`.
 Try it in your console using numbers instead of variables!

 ## Functions